 Hello!
 Welcome to the Sandpoint, Idaho osprey cam, watching the nest at Memorial Field.
 The ospreys will be arriving back from their southern migration by end of March or early April!

 The Sandpoint Osprey Cam is a collaboration of the City of Sandpoint and Sandpoint Online, with support from Avista and Northland Communications.
-Consulting biologist is Janie Fink Veltkamp of Birds of Prey Northwest.
-Maintenance provided by Westside Fire District.
+Consulting biologist is Janie Veltkamp of Birds of Prey Northwest.
+Maintenance help by Bestway Tree Service.
 Technical help by Video Security Technology.
 Camera upgrade supported by Lake Pend Oreille Cruises.
 Cam bracket built by Selkirk Welding.
+Perch provided by Stan Bryant.
 To all… thank you!

 This project is sponsored by: